sujathab-art/-TLBO-Driven-Energy-Optimization-and-Storage-Coordination-in-Multi-Bus-DC-Microgrids/README.md

 The exact MATLAB release and toolbox requirements should be checked in the individual scripts and model files.

 ## MATLAB_Code
-Contains MATLAB script  used for implementation and analysis of the proposed TLBO-based EMS.
+Contains MATLAB script/function  used for implementation and analysis of the proposed TLBO-based EMS.

 # For more info, Contact:
 sujatha.b@bvrithyderabad.edu.in